nikkibudeanu/woofme/TESTING.md

 + **woofme_app**

-Uncovered lines on woofme app are present only on views file.
+Uncovered lines on woofme app are present only on the views file.
 They are related to DeleteReviewViews and EditReviewViews.
 Manual tests were performed to ensure no error was detected.

 <p><img src="media/readme/unittests/covreport-woofmeapp.png"></p>

 + **users app**

-On the users app, there are also some uncovered lines on the views that were tested manually.
+On the users' app, there are also some uncovered lines on the views that were tested manually.

 <p><img src="media/readme/unittests/covreport-users.png"></p>